 The interviews in The Tsunami of New Dreams emphasize a positive outlook on life, and also provide valuable preparedness-related information.
 The subjects interviewed represent a balanced sampling in terms of geography within the city and surrounding areas, age, gender, education level, occupation, income level and understanding of natural hazards.

-The Tsunami of New Dreams is being produced by the Earth Observatory of Singapore in collaboration with ICAIOS, the International Center for Aceh and Indian Ocean Studies, and UNSYIAH, Universitas Syiah Kuala in Banda Aceh, Indonesia.
+The Tsunami of New Dreams is a Singapore/Indonesia Co-Production.
+Produced by the Earth Observatory of Singapore in collaboration with ICAIOS, the International Center for Aceh and Indian Ocean Studies, and UNSYIAH, Universitas Syiah Kuala in Banda Aceh, Indonesia.